ravehaseo/HackerRankSolutions/README.md

-# HackerRankSolutionsInJava
+# HackerRankSolutions
-Mostly used by Hackerrank in Interviews
+Mostly used by Hackerrank in Interviews that I have faced.
+Hopefully it will be useful